nautechsystems/nautilus_trader/docs/integrations/binance.md

 ## Binance data types
 To provide complete API functionality to traders, the integration includes several custom data types:
-- `BinanceSpotTicker` returned when subscribing to Binance SPOT 24hr tickers (contains many prices and stats).
+- `BinanceTicker` returned when subscribing to Binance 24hr tickers (contains many prices and stats).
 - `BinanceBar` returned when requesting historical, or subscribing to, Binance bars (contains extra volume information).
+- `BinanceFuturesMarkPriceUpdate` returned when subscribing to Binance Futures mark price updates.

 See the Binance [API Reference](../api_reference/adapters/binance.md) for full definitions.